clockworkengineer/NewtonianCosmos/readme.md

 # Data Importer Task (FPE_DataImporter.js) #

-This is based strongly on my [Data Importer](https://github.com/clockworkengineer/torsion_spring) project and its functionality is mainly unchanged except for a few implementation details and that it now runs under the FPE.
+This is based strongly on the [Data Importer](https://github.com/clockworkengineer/torsion_spring) project and its functionality is mainly unchanged except for a few implementation details and that it now runs under the FPE.
 It now supports the creation and updating of JSON files from CSV files as well as the original MySQL/SQLite databases.

 # To Do #